La Trobe Institute for Molecular Science

 The La Trobe Institute for Molecular Science (LIMS) is an Australian institute based at La Trobe University in Melbourne.
 It contains research groups in life sciences (biochemistry and genetics), physical sciences (chemistry and physics), and applied sciences (pharmacy) and teaches undergraduate and graduate courses in these areas through the School of Molecular Sciences.
-Established in 2009, the institute has been led by Professor Andrew Hill since 2017.
+Established in 2009, the institute has been led by Professor Patrick Humbert since 2022.

 It also contains two biotech companies: Hexima and AdAlta.
 The institute is housed in three buildings: LIMS1 and LIMS2 on La Trobe University's main campus in Bundoora, and the Applied Science building on the Bendigo campus.

 Research

 Research in the institute is organised into six strategic themes, each with an appointed leader who oversees research.